 All About This SAILING Trip

 Meet up with your shipmates and stow your gear for for the sunshine sailing trip of a lifetime, perfect trade wind sailing from island to island, snorkel spot to watering hole.
-The islands of Martinique, Dominica and Guadeloupe are an explorer’s dream with fairly short passages between the anchorages and rainforest trails, hilltop forts and rum distilleries to explore when we stop.
+The islands of St Vincent and the Grenadines are a sailing dream with short passages between the anchorages and bars & restaurants located at most night-time spots to cater to your every holiday whim.
 Even if you’ve never sailed before, you won’t fail to be enchanted by the beauty of this area and your Skipper will soon having you pulling the ropes like a pro!

 Have a Sailing Adventure